Rate this page:

 confluence_version_tag

 - Confluence version to deploy.
-Supported versions see in README.md.From local terminal (Git bash terminal for Windows) start the installation (~20 min):
+Supported versions see in README.md.From local terminal (Git Bash for Windows users) start the installation (~20 min):

 Copy product URL from the console output.
 Product url should look like http://a1234-54321.us-east-2.elb.amazonaws.com/confluence